-9. If the safety air element (F) is scheduled for replacement, remove and discard the safety air filter element.
+If the safety air element (F) is scheduled for replacement, remove and discard the safety air filter element.

-- 10. Install the new air filter element(s). - 11.
+- Install the new air filter element(s).
+Be sure that the safety air filter element is installed as shown above (F). - 11.
 Install the filler cap and securely fasten both latches. - 12.
 Install the engine access panel torque the 1/4" bolts to 100 in-lbs (11 Nm).